 Registering for the professional examination

 The professional examination is an excellent starting point for CEPs.
 The OIQ strongly recommends that they register for this examination and pass it as soon as possible.
 In fact, aspiring engineers will find it easier to enter the profession once they have a solid mastery of the subjects covered in the exam.
-To register for the professional examination, candidates simply have to fill out and submit the form, at least two months before the date of the desired session.
+To register for the professional examination, candidates simply have to fill out and submit the form, at least one month before the date of the desired session.
 Every year, the OIQ holds several examination sessions across Québec.
 Check the calendar for upcoming sessions (in French only).

 To find out more about the cost of the professional examination registration, please refer to the fee schedule.
 Please note that a fee will be charged to retake the examination.